 Kings Park is a place with vast memorials.
 The serenity of the surroundings casts a tranquil ambiance around many of the memorial sites.
 The State War Memorial was built in remembrance of soldiers who lost their lives in the Boer War, World War I, World War II, Korean War, and Vietnam War.
 Servicemen and women who had died while in service were also remembered with the displays of memorial plaques that lined the side of the roads in Kings Park.

 The Bali Memorial was built in remembrance of sixteen Western Australian who had suffered or died in the Bali bombings in 2002, where 88 Australians were killed as a result of the terrorist attack.

 Edith Cowan was the first woman to be elected to the Australian parliament.
 The Edith Dircksey Cowan Memorial (previously known as the Edith Cowan Memorial Clock) was built in 1934 to honor this great Australian woman.

 This botanic garden is situated within Kings Park and has a collection of 2000 species of flora.
 There are more than 13,000 Australian plant species growing in the botanic garden.
 The gardens and parklands at the Botanic Garden are immaculately landscaped and they are popular venues for weddings, outdoor music concerts, and events.

 Giant Boab Tree

-The white DNA Tower is located on the highest point in the park.
-This interesting looking tower has 101 steps built in double helix design that looks like a DNA molecule, leading up to the top of the tower.
+The white DNA Tower is located at the highest point in the park.
+This interesting-looking tower has 101 steps built in a double-helix design that looks like a DNA molecule, leading up to the top of the tower.
 The view from the top is fantastic and the city lights are spectacular at night.
 The foot of the tower is paved with stones that came from different towns in Western Australia.